Updated: May 28, 2022

-3. Behavior Bot Traffic and Trust
+3. Behaviour Bot Traffic and Trust

 One of the key reasons for lack of transparency in supply chains is interest of ad agencies to intentionally add bot traffic for financial gains.
-While traffic mixes have been a new age methodology for cyber criminals to minimize detection, unethical technology development to fudge the data with intermediary 3rd party tools and technologies.
+While traffic mixes have been a new age methodology for cyber criminals to minimise detection, unethical technology development to fudge the data with intermediary 3rd party tools and technologies.

 4. Privacy, the new Law